matter-labs/zksync-withdrawal-finalizer/README.md

 It may be handy to limit a set of tokens the Finalizer is finalizing.
 This configuration may be specified by setting a rule in the `TOKENS_TO_FINALIZE` value.
-If this enviromnent variable is not set then by default Finalizer will only finalize ETH token (`0x000...0800a`).
+If this environment variable is not set then by default Finalizer will only finalize ETH token (`0x000...0800a`).

 You may specify `All`, `None`, `BlackList` or `WhiteList` as json documents: